All Episodes

 Oh, it's more fun than a human being should be allowed to have.

-Here's a story from the um Alan Karuba writing at the uh website AnxietyCenter.com, and the headline is eating food will kill you.
+Here's a story from Alan Karuba writing at the website anxietycenter.com.

-Uh I kind of like this story because this uh take off on the point that I have been trying to make with all these scare tactics and stories out there about various types of food killing you and so forth.
+I kind of like this story because this take off on the point that I have been trying to make with all these scare tactics and stories out there about various types of food killing you and so forth.

-Remember, uh, folks, my example of many, many years ago that I have repeated over and over again.
+Remember, folks, my example of many, many years ago that I have repeated over and over again.

-Anyone who's been in an auto accident in the last couple weeks ate carrots within six months prior to the auto.
+Anybody who's been in an auto accident in the last couple weeks ate carrots within six months prior to the auto.

 Anybody that died in the last two days ate carrots in the previous year.

-He takes this one step further, eating food will kill you.
+He takes this one step further: eating food will kill you.

-It's now proven fact.
+It's now a proven fact.

 Any kind of food will kill you.